 A few examples of mentor/mentee discussion topics include specific goals and objectives for the academic year, how to network, and the student’s resume.

 Is this a formal program?

-Yes, the mentoring program is managed by the Center for Experiential Learning and there are specific commitments and expectations for program and organization participants.
+Yes, the mentoring program is managed by The Office of Experiential Learning and there are specific commitments and expectations for program and organization participants.

 Is this an internship program?

 No, this is not an internship program.
 Student mentees should not expect that they will receive an internship or job offer through this program.

 The expectation is that student mentees communicate with their assigned mentor approximately once a month, at least 8 times throughout the length of the program.